 Things are going well.
 You got some sleep, had a moment to shower and are about to start the day.
 Then it begins…..pressures piling up, minute by minute, moment by moment.

 The kids are yelling and whining- each about something different, the baby is crying upstairs for milk, your husband is in bed sick, quick–take a deep breath before you lose it!..
 Oh, another poop incident? we need to change your clothes, again… hey, I just wiped the table, why is there milk everywhere?
 For the 5th time, Go Pee… stop screaming, don’t push your sister, where are my keys…we’re already so late… Honey?!
 A little help!
 Oh, he’s sick…. that’s it, I’m about to Blow…

 One more thing and I finally cave, yelling fury at whichever child crosses my path.
 Sigh.
 I blew it again.

 Maybe you don’t have family pressures, maybe instead you struggle with sickness, or maybe you’re everyone’s go-to at the job, maybe your partner keeps blasting your buttons, or maybe nothing seems to be going your way.
 Maybe all of the above.

 But hey, no one’s perfect.
 Did you blow it again?
 It’s ok.
 Get up and try again.
-Be encouraged to keep going and don’t lose sight of the important things (..are all your kids ok? then it’s a good day…).
+Be encouraged to keep going and don’t lose sight of the important things (as my mom says: are all your kids ok?
+Then it’s a good day…).

 Need more encouragement?
 Check my post “The Lost Sheep, a Diamond in Progress.“

 For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us..
-(Paul of Tsarsus, in Romans 8:18, Bible)
+(Paul of Tsarsus writing in the book Romans 8:18, bible)